 - Divine Divinity refers to them as "charms".
 The difference here that the amount of charms you can put on a piece of equipment is determined by your Charms skill, in addition to the "Charm Quality" of the item.

 - Final Fantasy VII and Materia are basically this, except without the mated-for-life aspect (as befits the Powers as Programs nature of Materia).

-- Final Fantasy X allowed you to modify weapons; its Green Rocks were generally consumable items (in varying quantities and rarities).
-While you couldn't unmodify a sword, you also didn't need to; there was no randomly-generated equipment in the game.
-Instead, there was basically just one flavor of weapon and armor for each character, which was completely blank and which you then modified to your heart's desire, and which you could buy basically anywhere.
-Any combination of qualities you found in one weapon, you could create in another (with a few exceptions in the game's Infinity Plus One Swords).
+- Final Fantasy X allows you to modify weapons; its Green Rocks were generally consumable items.
+While you can't unmodify a sword, you also don't need to; there's no randomly-generated equipment in the game.
+Instead, there is basically just one flavor of weapon and armor for each character, which is completely blank and which you then modify to your heart's desire, and which you can buy basically anywhere.
+Any combination of qualities you find in one weapon, you can create in another, with a few exceptions in the game's Infinity Plus One Swords.

 - In Dragon Age II, the enchantment system is revised, runes can no longer be removed from equipment once they are set in, but can be replaced by other runes.
 Thanks to the revised crafting system, this method is actually more cost effective than the system that was in place in the first game.

 - In Dragon Age: Inquisition, component upgrading is introduced for armor and weapons.
 Armor typically has arm and leg slots, while one-handed weapons typically have a grip/haft slot.
 Two-handers have an additional pommel slot.
 Bows have a slot for the hand grip, and staves have a slot for the shaft and the blade on the other end, and all weapons have a Rune slot.
 Bianca, Varric's one-of-a-kind crossbow, has the most of all with four; a bow limb slot, a grip slot, an aiming module slot, and a rune slot.